 Yes, that’s right, Galactic.

 Writing science fiction gives an author the opportunity to have a go at predicting the future.
-For me, the best tool I always find useful is this; in order to build a world in which to set the novel, you start by going back into history.
+For me, the best tool I always find helpful is this; in order to build a world in which to set the novel, you start by going back into history.
 ‘To see the future, one must look into the past’ and follow the trends.
-In the case of ‘A Hostile Takeover’ I began by asking ‘What is a nation?
+In the case of ‘A Hostile Takeover,’ I began by asking ‘What is a nation?
 A state?
 A country?’ and then went on to research different types of sovereign nations throughout history.
-I followed the trends and discovered the future of the world’s political landscape is obvious and surprising.
-The one prediction that seems most definite among all the others is that the nation states we live in today are not static, rigid institutions, but evolving, changing political creatures.

 Sure, it (kind of) bypassed third parties and fees, and it seemed easy to use.
 But once you send off a bitcoin to some address that is it.
 It’s irreversible.
 There is no redress.
 Online fraud using bitcoins leaves no paper trail to physically follow.
 Although there is an electronic trail, how does one place trust in such a new system?

-Hector the Toad:“You want to give me the bitcoins, or do I kill your brother first, before I kill you?”
 Tony Montana: “This focking blockchain is 1.5 focking gigabytes.
 So why don’t you try sticking your head up your ass?
 See if it fits.”
-Hector the Toad: “Okay, Caracicatriz.
-You can die too.
-It makes no difference to me.”

 Even drug dealers would be hesitant to use this nascent technology.
-Imagine Tony Montana rocking up to a meeting with the Colombians with a laptop?
+Imagine Tony Montana rocking up to a meeting with the Colombians with a laptop.

 Then imagine him having to wait for the transactions to be confirmed.
 Chain saws.
 Fun and games.
 Even gangsters rely on strong banking institutions to keep their wealth safe.
 And even then these same institutions are prone to nationalisation, or bankruptcy.